Doruk Ozgediz, MD

 Dr. Marilyn Butler is a Professor of Pediatric Surgery at Oregon Health Science University.
 She has a history of clinical work in Vietnam and China and was the founder of the Global Paediatric Surgery Networks (GPSN), a clearinghouse for resources and collaborations for pediatric surgeons around the world.

 Emmanuel Ameh, MBBS

 Dr. Ameh is a professor of Pediatric Surgery at the National Hospital in Abuja, Nigeria.
 Dr. Ameh is a co-editor of the text “Pediatric Surgery: A Comprehensive Text for Africa,” and is Chair of the National Surgical, Obstetric, and Anaesthesia Plan Committee for Nigeria.
-He has worked as the lead of the workforce, training, and education working group for the Lancet Commission on Global Surgery.
 Dr. Ameh was an expert participant of the Fourth Meeting of the WHO Global Initiative for Emergency and Essential Surgical Care, where he served as Vice Chair of the advocacy working group.
 He is also Vice Chair for the West African College of Surgeons Surgical Plan Committee.